agbrettpittman/100DaysOfCode2023_2/README.md

 - 🐲🐲🐲🐲❌🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲❌❌🐲🐲
 - 🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🐲🦄

+### Day 74, January 28, 2024
+I finished Traversy Media's crash course on HTMX.
+I definitely see the benefit, and honestly, I could see myself using it in the future for smaller projects.
+Especially if the project is almost entirely a FastAPI with little reactivity needed.
+The concept of returning whole HTML components from the server would take a bit of getting used to, but I don't hate the idea.

 ### Day 73, January 27, 2024

 Started on an HTMX crash course by Traversy Media.
 It's definitely really interesting, and I'm definitely interested in diving a bit deeper after this course!
 I could see benefit for it in smaller projects.
 I think I still like the bells and whistles of full-blown React, but for a smaller app, it seems pretty slick.